eead-csic-compbio/PHGv2Tools/README.md

 - #### Check identity against pangenome
 Reads all pangenome haplotypes and compare with an imputated h.vcf, to extract the percentage of the genome is used to build up the imputed haplotype.
 It is now only based in nº ranges itself, not based in base pairs absolute amount.
-Call the function with ```check-imputated-haplotype``` and provide as arguments:
+Call the script with ```check-imputated-haplotype``` and provide as arguments:
 ```
 --hvcf-folder // -folder  <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
 --hvcf-file // -file <Imputed h.vcf>  #Built with phg find-paths